US retailers hit by ‘worst year since 2008’ for discounting

 Government data published on Friday showed the figures for November were weaker than expected, although they still rose 3.1 per cent year-over-year.

-However, sales at department stores dropped 7.2 per cent from a year earlier, clothing store sales 3.3 per cent and electronics & appliance stores 1.5 per cent.
+However, sales at department stores dropped 7.2 per cent from a year earlier, clothing store sales 3.3 per cent and electronics and appliance stores 1.5 per cent.

 Retail executives have highlighted particular pressure on shopping centres.
 Jane Elfers, chief executive of Children’s Place, a New Jersey-based clothing retailer with about 970 stores, said last week that footfall in malls was “meaningfully weaker” than expected.